IBMTechSales/liberty-enterprise-deployment-labs/1030-Value-of-Liberty-dynamic-routing/README.md

   - appServer1
   - appServer2

-    In this section, you will **start** these two servers from the Liberty Admin Center.
+    In this section, you will **start** these two servers from the Liberty Admin Center if they are not already started.

     ![](./images/media/image28.png)